Electronic monitoring: Important information for family, whānau and occupants

 Managing absences and appointments

-The Electronic Monitoring Team or Bail Support Officer will be able discuss with you what kind of activities may be suitable for someone who is being electronically monitored.
+The EM Team or Bail Support Officer will be able discuss with you what kind of activities may be suitable for someone who is being electronically monitored.

 If the person does not comply

-If a person being electronically monitored breaks the rules or conditions, they may have further chargers laid and have to appear in Court.
-You will not get into trouble if the person you are supporting on electronic monitoring breaks the rules however, you may be charges with an offence if you refuse to let any Corrections staff, field officers appropriately identified or Police into the address where the defendant is a resident
+If a person being electronically monitored breaks the rules or conditions, they may have further chargers laid and may have to appear in Court.
+The occupant/s will not get into trouble if the person you are supporting on electronic monitoring breaks the rules however, there may be charges with an offence if the occupant/s refuse or fail to allow a Probation Officer or an authorised person such as Field Officers appropriately identified or Police to enter the address where the defendant is a resident .

 Who to contact with questions or concerns

-If you feel at risk, leave the address if this is a safe option for you, family members and other occupants.
+If any occupants are at risk, leave the address if it is a safe option for other family members.